Bill Text: CA SB892 | 2023-2024 | Regular Session | Amended

 Existing law, the California Consumer Privacy Act of 2018 (CCPA), grants to a consumer various rights with respect to personal information, as defined, that is collected by a business, as defined, including the right to request that a business delete personal information about the consumer that the business has collected from the consumer.
 Existing law, the California Privacy Rights Act of 2020, an initiative measure approved by the voters as Proposition 24 at the November 3, 2020, statewide general election, amended, added to, and reenacted the CCPA.
 The CCPA, as amended, establishes the California Privacy Protection Agency with full administrative power, authority, and jurisdiction to implement and enforce the CCPA.

-This bill would require the Department of Technology to develop and adopt regulations to create an artificial intelligence (AI) risk management standard, as specified. automated decision tool (ADT) procurement standard, following the adoption of specified regulations by the California Privacy Protection Agency or the enactment of comprehensive ADT legislation, whichever occurs sooner.
-To develop those regulations, the bill would authorize require the department to apply consider principles and industry standards addressed in specified publications regarding AI risk management.
-The bill would require the AI risk management ADT procurement standard to include, among other things, a detailed risk assessment procedure for procuring automated decision systems (ADS), as defined, that analyzes specified characteristics of the ADS, ADT, methods for appropriate risk controls, as provided, and adverse incident monitoring procedures.
-The bill would require the department to, among other things, collaborate with specified organizations to develop the AI risk management standard.
-ADT procurement standard and review and update the ADT procurement standard and related regulations, as specified.
+This bill would require the Department of Technology to develop and adopt regulations to create an automated decision tool (ADT) system (ADS) procurement standard, following the adoption of specified regulations by the California Privacy Protection Agency or the enactment of comprehensive ADT legislation, whichever occurs sooner. standard.
+To develop those regulations, the bill would require the department to consider principles and industry standards addressed in specified publications regarding AI risk management.
+The bill would require the ADT ADS procurement standard to include, among other things, a detailed risk assessment procedure that analyzes specified characteristics of the ADT, ADS, methods for appropriate risk controls, as provided, and adverse incident monitoring procedures.
+The bill would require the department to, among other things, collaborate with specified organizations to develop the ADT ADS procurement standard and review and update the ADT ADS procurement standard and related regulations, as specified.

-This bill would, commencing six months after the date on which the regulations described in the paragraph above are approved and final, would prohibit a state agency from procuring an ADT, entering into a contract for an ADS, ADT, or any service that utilizes an ADS, unless the contract includes ADT until the department has adopted regulations creating an ADT procurement standard.
-The bill would also require a contract for an ADT or a service that utilizes an ADT to include a clause that, among other things, provides a completed risk assessment of the relevant ADS, ADT, as specified, requires adherence to appropriate risk controls, and provides procedures for adverse incident monitoring.
+Commencing January 1, 2027, this bill would prohibit a state agency from procuring an ADT, ADS, entering into a contract for an ADT, ADS, or any service that utilizes an ADT ADS, as specified, until the department has adopted regulations creating an ADT ADS procurement standard.
+The Commencing January 1, 2027, the bill would also require a contract for an ADT ADS or a service that utilizes an ADT ADS, as specified, to include a clause that, among other things, provides a completed risk assessment of the relevant ADT, ADS, as specified, requires adherence to appropriate risk controls, and provides procedures for adverse incident monitoring.

 Vote: MAJORITY Appropriation: NO Fiscal Committee: YES Local Program: NO